jswoods/humio-docker-cluster/README.md

 docker-compose up -d humio2
 ```

 Follow the same steps above.
-Once the server is done booted, you should see it show
+Once the server is done booting, you should see it show
 up in the Cluster Nodes interface mentioned above.
 It will initially show up with
 a red "down" status dot, but once it queries the initial node for cluster state
-information and copies data over it needs, it should turn blue.
+information and copies the data over it needs, it should turn blue.
 Once it's blue, you
 can start the third node:

 ```